 Would I try to be friends with the Capos in charge to be saved for a moment?

-Primo went in to the camp as an atheist and went out as one as well.
-I don’t know how I would manage the questions above, but I would enter as a bible believing person and if I would survive such a situation I would leave as a believer.
+Primo went into the camp as an atheist and went out as one as well.
+I don’t know how I would manage the questions above, but I would enter as a bible believing the person, and if I survived such a situation I would leave as a believer.
 But no one can go through these hardships without scars in body and mind.
-Often people would say how can you believe in a good God when so horrible things are happening even in our time too?
-My answer would be that evil people do evil things and God has given us our free will and that’s why we are going to be responsible for the deeds we do each of us.
+Often people would say how you can believe in a good God when so horrible things are happening even in our time too?
+My answer would be that evil people do evil things and God has given us our free will, and that’s why we are going to be responsible for the deeds we do each of us.